USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 ![Basic Steps for Running a Control Strategy](images/Basic_Steps_for_Running_a_Control_Strategy.png){#fig:basic_steps_for_running_a_control_strategy}

 After a control strategy run is complete, several outputs are associated with the strategy.
 The main CoST output for each control strategy is a table called the "**Strategy Detailed Result**."
 This table consists of emissions source-control measure pairings, each of which contains information about the cost and emissions reductions that would be achieved if the measure were to be applied to the source.
-If multiple inventories were processed by the strategy, then there will be one Strategy Result for *each* input inventory, unless the inventories were merged for a least cost run (as indicated in the 'Multiple Inventories' column Table {@tbl:summary_of_strategy_algorithms_table}).
+If multiple inventories were processed by the strategy, then there will be one Strategy DetailedResult for *each* input inventory, unless the inventories were merged for a least cost run (as indicated in the 'Multiple Inventories' column Table {@tbl:summary_of_strategy_algorithms_table}).
 Also, there will be at least one Strategy Detailed Result for each of the least cost iterations performed as part of a Least Cost Curve run.
 In addition to the Strategy Detailed Result, two other outputs are produced for each strategy run: the Strategy County Summary (which includes uncontrolled and controlled emissions), and the Strategy Measure Summary (which summarizes how control measures were applied for each sector-county-SCC-Pollutant combination).
 These three outputs are referred to in Table {@tbl:summary_of_strategy_algorithms_table} as the 'Standard' outputs.

 The Strategy Detailed Result table itself can be summarized in many ways using predefined summary queries (e.g., by state, by county, by control technology).
 Users familiar with SQL can also define their own custom queries.
 The Strategy Detailed Result table can also be merged with the original input inventory, in an automated manner, to produce a *controlled emissions inventory* that reflects implementation of the strategy.
 The controlled emissions inventory includes information about the measures that have been applied to the controlled sources and can be directly input to the SMOKE modeling system to prepare air quality model-ready emissions data.
 Comments are placed at the top of the inventory file to indicate the strategy that produced it and the settings of the high-level parameters that were used to run the strategy.